 The Cicero Law & Policy Fellowship offers enthusiastic, high-caliber law, business administration, public policy, or public administration graduate students the opportunity to contribute their unique skills and talents to the policy development work of Cicero Research.
 Law & Policy Fellows work with the staff of Cicero Research to craft innovative policy initiatives that foster the competition of ideas at the state level.
-Because of its proximity to 8VC, a premier venture capital fund, Cicero Research has first-hand experience with how laws and regulation can stifle innovation and competition, and it seeks to implement unique, entrepreneurial solutions to confront these problems.
+Cicero Research has first-hand experience with how laws and regulation can stifle innovation and competition, and it seeks to implement unique, entrepreneurial solutions to confront these problems.

-Cicero Research currently focuses its policy reform research on seven key areas: Criminal Justice; Higher Education; Healthcare; Housing; Procurement; Public Finance; and Regulatory Burden.
-Within each area, Cicero Research identifies barriers to free markets and innovation at the state level and proposes novel and effective reforms.
-Law & Policy Fellows take an active role in the policy process by crafting inventive policy ideas and helping turn those ideas into effective legislation.
-Our aim is to apply the entrepreneurial spirit of Silicon Valley to government by designing frameworks that allow the best ideas to emerge spontaneously and prove their worth.
+Cicero Research currently focuses its policy reform research on seven key areas: Criminal Justice, Higher Education, Healthcare, Housing, Procurement, Public Finance, and Regulatory Burden.
+Law & Policy Fellows take an active role in the policy process by crafting inventive policy ideas and helping turn those ideas into effective legislation at the state level.

-In addition to a stipend of $1,500 a month, Cicero Law & Policy Fellows will be invited to attend roundtables, networking events, and an annual retreat.
-These events will give Law & Policy Cicero Fellows face-to-face access to the Cicero team and Joe Lonsdale, founder of 8VC and one of the leading entrepreneurs of his generation.
+In addition to a $1,500 monthly stipend, Cicero Law & Policy Fellows will be invited to attend virtual roundtables and networking events as well as an annual in-person retreat.
+These events will give Law & Policy Cicero Fellows access to the Cicero team and Joe Lonsdale.

 Applicants must be creative, intellectually versatile, and demonstrate very strong writing skills.
-They should exhibit good judgment, loyalty, and discretion.
+They should exhibit good judgment, loyalty, discretion, and a commitment to the Cicero Institute founding principles.
 Cicero Law & Policy Fellows will be expected to commit 10 hours a week to their research and writing duties and join in a weekly meeting by telephone or video, as well as take periodic calls to discuss projects.

 The Cicero Law & Policy Fellowship will be awarded on a single-semester basis, with the possibility of extension to the full school year.
 Final selections will be made after video interviews of the most qualified applicants.

-Past fellows are welcome to re-apply to the program for subsequent years.
+Past fellows are eligible to re-apply to the program for subsequent years.

 Before starting his investment firm, Joe co-founded Palantir, a multi-billion dollar global software company known for its work in defense and other industries, as well as for providing the platform to run the COVID-19 common operating picture for key decision makers in over 35 countries.
-After Palantir, he founded and remains as Chairman of both Addepar, which has ~$2 trillion managed on its wealth management technology platform, and OpenGov, which modernizes various processes for over 2,000 municipalities and state agencies.
+After Palantir, he founded and remains as Chairman of both Addepar, whose wealth management technology platform is currently being used to manage approximately $2 trillion, and OpenGov, which modernizes various processes for over 2,000 municipalities and state agencies.
 More recently, he is also a founder of Affinity, Anduin, Epirus, Esper, and other mission-driven technology companies, which he continues to build with his team and network.
 Previously, Joe was an early executive at Clarium Capital, which he helped grow into a large global macro hedge fund.
 He also worked with PayPal while he attended Stanford.